Twin Cities, Gemini

 As she neared the entrance, the melody became clearer.
 Like water trickling down a stream into a still pool.
 The way of play—Cadence recognized it.
 There was only one person who could play in such a melodic manner.

-Taking in a deep breath, she snapped her fingers.
+Taking in a deep breath, Cadence snapped her fingers.
 She did not need to check a mirror to see that she was now dressed in a crisp suit instead of a beat down oversized one.

 Standing there beneath the spotlight in front of the old grand piano was a woman.
 A woman with short black curls, with pale ivory skin.
-Her small and thin frame was wrapped in deep black dress that glimmered with stones—like stars in the night sky.
+Her small, thin frame was wrapped in deep black dress that glimmered with stones—like stars in the night sky.
 But even the stars paled in comparison to the glimmering smile the woman gave Cadence as she turned away from the instrument.

 Cadence drifted past the tables, nearly tripping over her own two feet as she neared the stage.
 Alma neared the edge at Cadence’s approach and sank down to a crouch.